-Unlike RFIC and equipment development, for mobile network operators and system integrators who need to verify whether terminals operate as expected and stress-free under actual usage conditions, equipment that can analyze recording logs of communication exchanges with base stations during actual operation is required.
-Each company releases such products with their own characteristics.
+Unlike RFIC and equipment development, mobile network operators and system integrators need to verify whether terminals operate as expected and are stress-free under actual usage conditions.
+Equipment that can analyze logs of communication exchanges with base stations during actual operation is necessary.
+Each company usually releases products with unique characteristics.
 There is a tool with dedicated software on mobile phones that records and analyzes logs in operating conditions.
 If the terminal used for evaluation supports FR2, it is possible to simultaneously record and analyze communication logs among anchor LTE, FR1 and FR2 terminals, and base stations, depending on the connection status.